Hermes Agent × Byoky

 Keys live here.
 Always.

-2. The bridge strips the placeholder auth header (Hermes's own stored token, if any) and forwards the request to your Byoky extension via native messaging.
+2. The bridge receives the request on :19280, strips the placeholder auth header, and forwards the body to your Byoky extension via native messaging.

 3. The extension injects the real Anthropic credential (your own API key, your OAuth setup token, or a gifted credential routed through the gifter's extension), rewrites Hermes's mcp_* tool names to PascalCase aliases, and relocates the SOUL.md system prompt so Anthropic still classifies the traffic as Claude Code.